 About two weeks ago I was browsing a website that publishes reviews about businesses that are generated by the general public.
 I noticed another Home Staging company that I know really well had a less-than-5-star rating and I was curious about why that was.
-I know the founder and people who work there because they are the same people who mentored me when I started and they’ll answer any question I have to this day.
+I know the founder and people who work there because they are the same people who mentored me when I first started.
 I know they go above and beyond to serve their clients and if you ask me, they always deserve a 5-star review.
 They have a proven track record that spans close to a decade, which confirms they’re well-grounded in what they’re doing and how to do it.

 Out of curiosity, I read their client reviews and saw a review by someone who gave them a 1-star review, so I was interested in what he had to say.
 He began his review by saying that he had a “very disappointing experience” with them and he went on to detail his expectation about what he thought they should have provided, compared to what was actually provided.
 He also gave additional details about how much the surcharge would be in order to provide him what he wanted and concluded his review with “DO NOT hire this company”.